 An eclectic mix of cabinetry and appliances that looks ridiculous.
 Little storage space for food, plates, and glassware.
 Drawers on back of island pull out under countertop overhang.
 Sink and cooktop are too close.
 Inadequate cooktop ventilation.
 Sink faces wall with window too high to see out of.
 Many more issues.

 Sink faces wall with no good work space on either side.
 Cabinet left of the sink will be ruined by water damage, Refrigerator door sweeps counter left of sink Freezer door hits cabinet.
 Window and curtains next to cooktop are a fire hazard.
 Lack of useful storrage.
 Seating extends into work area.
 Just curious, why not put the sink in front of one of the windows?

 Effective design for a live-alone octopus.
 For human beings, not so much.
 The biggest crime here is that the materials for this tiny kitchen exceed $40.000.00 Other issues include once again no venting for cooktop and most of the function issues listed in the previous kitchens.

 Why the posts?
 They are in the way and prevent a decent work area on either side of the cooktop.
 Refrigerator placement has door hitting counter and everyone going to the refrigerator interferes with the people at the sink and the cooktop.
-Storage issues and as in all the poor kitchen designs above.
-This would be a terrible kitchen to work in.
+Storage issues, and like all the poor kitchen designs above, this would be a terrible kitchen to work in.